R-e-c-i-p-e-a/recipeaApp/README.md

 # Recipea App
-# Problem & Related Work (P1)
-The problem and why it’s important
+# Goal
-Related work in this space and how your team aimed to improve / build upon existing efforts
+Related work in this space and how your team aimed to improve/build upon existing efforts "Search for Recipeas based on ingredients."
+It helps users who have limited ingredients at kitchen, assist grocery shopping, and prepare simple dishes.
+There are many webApps that help users to search of recipes with key ingredients.
+But it doesn't account for all the other ingredients that user might not have to prepare the dish.
+Help people by providing instructions or recipes to cook food based on the ingredients they have in the kitchen.
+Our goal is to provide a WebApp for easy recipe search based on ingredients.
 # User Research (P2 & P3)
 What you wanted to learn via interviews and observations Your research approach